golang/proposal/design/17280-profile-labels.md

     // WithLabels returns a new ProfileLabels with the given labels added.
     // A label overwrites a prior label with the same key. func (l *ProfileLabels) WithLabels(labels ...[2]string) *ProfileLabels

+    // Labels returns a new slice containing the labels in the ProfileLabels.
+    // Labels panics if called on a ProfileLabels returned by SetProfileLabels
+    // or derived from one by WithLabels. func (l *ProfileLabels) Labels() [][2]string

 ### `Context` changes